enkidevs/curriculum/python/functional-programming/arrays-i/the-slice-built-in-function.md

 # Result: nohtyp
 ```

-This concept can be extended to work on tuples, lists, strings etc. in an analogous fashion.
-Here is an example of extracting sublists and subtuples:
+You can also use `slice` on lists and tuples:

 ```python
 eList = ['E', 'N', 'K', 'I']